Doug Shaw Doug Shaw

 Arriving at work, I turn off the main road and as always, the mood shifts

-From fast moving traffic, and noise, to something more focused and calm
+From fast moving traffic, and noise, to something calmer, more focused

 I don’t usually care for that previous stretch of the walk